A recent news story reported on a horse running loose along Highway 126 near Piru, California, where it was eventually struck by a vehicle.

 - Gather statements from any individuals who may have witnessed the accident.

-All of this can help you prove liability in your case as you move forward.
+All of this can help you prove liability when you hit a loose horse and your case moves forward.

 - File a Claim with Your Insurance